V-Varga/GPS_Py/README.md

 #### Python Library: Numpy

-Numpy is a Python library used for expanding the sorts of mathematical calculations that can be performed in a Python script.
+Numpy is a Python library used for expanding the sorts of mathematical calculations that can be performed in a Python script, particularly on arrays.
 Its website can be found [here](https://numpy.org/ "Numpy Homepage").

 Detailed instructions for the installation of Numpy can be found [here](https://numpy.org/install/ "Numpy Installation Instructions").
-If `conda` is installed on the user's computer, pandas can be installed as follows:
+If `conda` is installed on the user's computer, Numpy can be installed as follows:

 ```bash
 conda install -c anaconda numpy